 - Don’t come with an agenda- Don’t decide in advance what needs to be said and done to help them or try to fit their recovery into a timeline; that is completely between them and God by the leading of the Holy Spirit.

 It does not need to manipulate you or others anymore.
 Our God is for you!
 No weapon that is formed against you shall prosper, and God can turn everything that the enemy intended for evil into good for His glory.

 And we know that all things work together for good to them that love God, to them who are the called according to his purpose.
 Romans 8:28 KJV

-Choose this day whom you will serve, Self-Pity and depression or God your Father.
+You get to choose this day whom you will serve, Self-Pity and depression, or God your Father.

 Be patient with yourself and others

 The patterns of thought from Self-Pity may still be a programmed way of responding to adversity even after the spirit of Self-Pity has been defeated and removed.
 The Word says that the just man falls seven times and rises up again (Proverbs 24:16).
-That means that no matter how many times we get tripped up, we can keep on picking ourselves up from our pity parties, repenting, and try again until we build mental strength and endurance in righteousness.
+That means that no matter how many times we get tripped up, we can keep on picking ourselves up, repenting, and trying again until we develop strength and endurance in righteousness.